nijikokun/SiteBuilder/README.md

 **SiteBuilder** supports a plugin system that allows developers to extend its core functionality.
 Plugins can hook into the build process at different stages such as `beforeBuild`, `afterBuild`, and more.

 ### Available Plugins

 - `ngrok` - Deploy site to ngrok via Traffic Policy and Cloud Endpoints
+- `MinifyCssPlugin` - Minifies CSS files from the `src/public` directory

 ### Creating your own Plugin